Estuary

 Apache Kafka - ETL Tool

 Apache Kafka is a highly scalable, open-source platform designed for real-time data streaming and event-driven architectures.
-It is widely used in distributed systems to handle high-throughput, low-latency data streams, making it a vital tool for real-time analytics, data pipelines, and various other streaming applications.
+It is widely used in distributed systems to handle high-throughput, low-latency data streams.
+It is a vital tool for real-time analytics, data pipelines, and other streaming applications.

 Pros